Finally I’ve been able to complete this three chair bench. Sometimes life just gets in the way, doesn’t it?

 This gives a better look at how the chair will come together.

 This is where it goes ALL WRONG!
 I grabbed some soft pine boards out of my scraps to join everything together.
-It was an unusually warm fall day, it got late, I was tired and hot, and really contemplated scrapping the entire project.

 After taking a few days off, and enjoying some fun times in Madison at the Habitat ReStore Artisan workshop, I was back at it and making a lot of changes.
-I used some hardwoods for all of the joints—YES I totally dismantled the chair bench and started over.
+I used some hardwoods for all of the joints—YES I totally dismantled the three chair bench and started over.
 It’s not what I wanted to do, but I knew it was not going to be sturdy enough without the hardwoods.

 To help secure the middle chair back, I added four braces from the front to the back (PINK arrow)